ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/information-barriers-policies.md

 ## Part 1: Segment users

-During this phase, you determine what policies are needed, make a list of segments to define, and then define your segments.
+During this phase, you determine what information barrier policies are needed, make a list of segments to define, and then define your segments.

 ### Determine what policies are needed

 Considering legal and industry regulations, who are the groups within your organization who will need information barrier policies?
 Make a list.
 Are there any groups who should be prevented from communicating with another group?
 Are there any groups that should be allowed to communicate only with one or two other groups?
 Think about the policies you need as belonging to one of two groups:
-- **Blocking policies** that prevent one group from communicating with another group
+- "Block" policies prevent one group from communicating with another group.
-- **Allow policies** that allow certain groups to communicate with only certain other groups.
+- "Allow" policies allow a group to communicate with only certain other, specific groups.

 When you have your initial list of groups and policies, proceed to identify the segments you'll need.